 If you can’t work because of an injury, medical condition, or mental health condition, you may be looking into options for government support and income.
 Depending on how you were injured, where you work, and what your condition is, you may have options.
 Workers’ compensation is a state-funded program that helps people who were injured at work.
 Disability on the other hand is a federally-funded part of Social Security, that may help you if you have a prolonged illness or other condition.

-Ken Kieklak, Attorney at Law, is both an Arkansas workers’ compensation attorney and a Social Security Disability attorney.
+Ken Kieklak, Attorney at Law, is both an Arkansas Workers’ Compensation attorney and a Fayetteville AR disability lawyer.
 Ken may be able to help you decide which program (or programs) to apply to, help you with your applications, and appeal denied applications.

 - Must work in Arkansas,